What Are People Who Study Bugs Called

 If you're fascinated by insects and considering a career in entomology, here are some tips and expert advice to help you on your path:

 First, develop a strong foundation in science.
 Entomology is a science-based discipline, so it's essential to have a solid understanding of biology, chemistry, and mathematics.
-Take relevant courses in high school and college, and consider pursuing a degree in biology, zoology, or a related field.
+Plus, take relevant courses in high school and college, and consider pursuing a degree in biology, zoology, or a related field.
 A strong scientific background will provide you with the knowledge and skills you need to succeed in entomology.

 Third, specialize in a specific area of entomology.
 Entomology is a broad field, so it's helpful to focus your interests on a particular area.
 Some popular areas of specialization include insect taxonomy, insect physiology, insect behavior, insect ecology, and insect pest management.
 By specializing, you can develop in-depth knowledge and expertise in a specific area, which will make you more competitive in the job market.